 From 2004 the Robert Grace Trust began to support St Pauls with small grants and, since 2008, through the wonderful ongoing generosity of one individual donor, we have been able to provide a regular monthly contribution to the running of the orphanage.

 RGT support and giving has run from 2004 to the present day.

 ‘Spotted Orchid’ Art Workshops

 On a number of occasions since 2001, Rupert Record, a Robert Grace Trust Trustee, has visited South Africa and Kenya, with various colleagues at different times, to set up and run awareness-raising ‘Spotted Orchid’ Art Workshop programmes with a range of HIV/AIDS organisations for children, including all of those regularly supported by the Robert Grace Trust.

 These have always been a success, not only for the pleasure and interest of the children themselves but also in giving others an insight into and a link with life both on the other side of the world and across the health divide.
 In the case of the workshops in Kenya, the craft works have been bought and then sold in the UK by the Robert Grace Trust and thus become a means to help them continue to help themselves.

-RGT support and giving to Art Workshops has run from 2000 to the present day.
+RGT support and giving to Art Workshops ran from 2000 to 2006.